dstelter92/POLIR-lammps/src/README.md

 O-H bond potential uses a 'table' style, see bond/table for details.
 The tabulated file is found in this directory as "PS_bond_potential.table"

+## To-Do list:

+[ ] Implement electrostatics with Thole damping as fix [ ] Implement electrostatics with MPI
+[ ] Test against previous work

+## Known Issues:

+None, but code is unfinished.